-Spine surgery is traditionally done as "open surgery," meaning the area being operated on is opened with a long incision to allow the surgeon to view and access the anatomy.
+Spine surgery is traditionally done as "open surgery," meaning the area being operated on is opened with a long incision to allow the spine surgeon to view and access the anatomy.
 In recent years, however, technological advances have allowed more back and neck conditions to be treated with a minimally invasive surgical technique.

 Why Choose Minimally Invasive Spine Surgery?

 Because minimally invasive spine surgery (MISS), does not involve a big incision, it avoids significant damage to the muscles surrounding the spine.
 In most cases, this results in less pain after surgery and a faster recuperation.

 Spine surgery is typically recommended only when a period of conservative nonsurgical treatment — such as medications and physical therapy — has not relieved the painful symptoms caused by your back problem.

 In addition, surgery is only considered if your doctor can pinpoint the exact source of your pain, such as a herniated disk or spinal stenosis.